 - Some people might think that referral marketing occurs organically.
-But less than 10% of referral business ‘just happens.’
+But fewer than 10% of referral business ‘just happen.’
 It’s a fact: People don’t want to talk about you or your product at parties and they don’t want to run around telling all their friends how great you are.

 - Some businesses don’t formally measure results.
 If you don’t have a formal process to track referral leads, my advice is to implement it right now.

 - Some businesses don’t report on the results of the referrals.
 You need to show the person who referred somebody to you what the result was (especially if there is commission owing).
 You also need to know at a glance who referred who and where each person is in the sale process.

 - Some businesses don’t ask for referrals.
 It’s unbelievable, but nearly all businesses are too scared to ask the simple question, “Could you please give me a referral?”
 Ask nothing, get nothing.